karenbennis/Xy/technology.md

 Google Cloud Postgres is the database we intend to use to store our data.
 PgAdmin will be the front-end user interface.

 ## Machine Learning
 SciKitLearn and TensorFlow are the ML library we'll be using to create a classifier.
-We will run our initial model using Naive Bayesian.
+We will run our initial model using Naive Bayes.
 To demonstrate which model best fits this project, we will run a few other models to display their comparisons.

 1. Linear Regression
 2. Logistic Regression
+3. Support Vector Machines (SVM)
-3. Random Forest Classifier
+4. Random Forest Classifier
-4. Neural Network
+5. Neural Network

 ## Dashboard
 The following are potential options for our dashboard.